furiosa-ai/furiosa-sdk/docs/en/source/software/compiler.rst

   # 2 hours cache lifetime
   export FC_CACHE_LIFETIME=7200

-Also, you can control more the cache behavior according to your purpose as following:
+Also, you can control more the cache behavior according to your purpose as follows:

 .. list-table:: Cache behaviors according to ``FC_CACHE_LIFETIME``
    :widths: 50 200 50